luxms/greenplum-fdw/README.md

  Installation
 ==============================

-For specific PostgreSQL versions you need corresponding branche:
+Currently we provide only version for PostgreSQL 12 and 13.
+For specific PostgreSQL versions you need corresponding branch:

 | You DB Version  | Branch name        |
 |-----------------|--------------------|